Concurrent Alcohol and Cocaine Abuse

 - Increased tendency towards violence.
 Many people arrested for violent crimes report having mixed alcohol and cocaine in the hours before their violent behavior.

-- Increased incidence of risky sexual behavior than there is with either drug alone (Kinney).
+- More incidents of risky sexual behavior than there are with either drug alone (Kinney).

 - Irritability and anxiety.